splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 Alex reviews the heatmap for a high percentage of high-duration traces
 ============================================================================

-Alex uses the heatmap to better understand trace durations for the time period that was reported by the customer.
-Alex notes the green area of the heatmap  at 11:31 which tells them that about 0.1 or 10 percent of traces per second had durations of 10+ seconds.
+Alex uses the heatmap to better understand trace durations for the time period reported by the customer.
+Alex notes the green area of the heatmap at 11:31 AM which tells them that about 0.1 or 10% of traces per second had durations of 10+ seconds.

 ..  image:: /_images/apm/apm-use-cases/trace-duration-interpret-heatmap.png
     :width: 95%
-    :alt: This screenshot shows the heatmap for 11:31 which shows 10 percent of traces had durations of 10+ seconds
+    :alt: This screenshot shows the heatmap for 11:31 which shows 10% of traces had durations of 10+ seconds

 .. _review-traces: